 So, maybe you want to create a landing page for them?

 Easy peasy.
-There are so many tools you can use to craft an elegant one without writing a single line of code.
+There are so many tools you can use to craft an elegant mobile landing page without writing a single line of code.

-Then, you read an article that said that mobile-optimized websites can triple your chances of increasing conversions by 5% or more.
+Then, you read an article that said that mobile-optimized websites can triple your chances of increasing your conversion rate by 5% or more.
 And, you witnessed Google’s launch of a mobile-friendly website update to affect search rankings.

 You research how to make your landing pages responsive to accommodate your mobile website traffic.